summonholmes/german-cryptography/README.md

 ```

 **R**
 Choose a cipher to run from the command line or RStudio.
-Note that in RStudio, you will have to change the source paths at the beginning of each file.
+Note that in RStudio, you will have to change the source paths at the beginning of each file, or create a project in the 'R' directory.

 Example (RStudio):
 ```
-  Change:
+  If preferred, change:
 1 source('PreProcess_German.r')
   To:
 1 source('/path/to/r/PreProcess_German.r')